Drawing/Writing is an easy-to-use set of drawing and writing prompts.

 Drawing/Writing is a five-step lesson plan designed for easy use by parents and teachers.

 Whether your interest is homeschooling, ESL or TOFL education, early education, middle or high school education, college English or studio arts, prison literacy programs, LD and ADD, TAG or multicultural education, arts-based learning, lifelong learning, senior education and/or enrichment, this tightly organized drawing and writing practice provides invaluable teaching and learning tools.
 Because these tools combine a visual approach with a verbal approach, Drawing/Writing is not only an interdisciplinary procedure, but, by being so "brain-like," this program is integrative and creative.
-The student's own drawings quickly become more powerful through this instructional five-step - while still remaining personal.
-No one in a Drawing/Writing class draws like anyone else.
+The student's own drawings quickly become more powerful through this instructional five-step - while still remaining personal. and highly individual.

 It is through these personal, powerful drawings that the student progresses into complex symbolic thought, including writing, reading, geometry, algebra — even into fractal mathematics.
 Uniquely, humans learn to represent thoughts outside their brains, and, then, to share them, using marks of meaning, and, of course, through spoken words, or speech.

 We can learn all to move beyond scribbles to powerful drawing skills and also to stronger writing skills and reading skills.
 In a sense, these expanded mark-making skills are our birthright, just as scribbling and drawing are birthrights.
 We are born being able to scribble and draw.
 These natural abilities may, with training, become other expressions of meaningful marks, both concrete and abstract: words, mathematical symbols, musical notation.
+Even so-called ‘learning disabled’ students can acquire writing and reading skills much more easily through drawing.
+Drawing is usually easy for these students.
+To start with the easy skill is simply a smart way to build more difficult skills.

 When talking and writing accompany drawing, verbal skills grow.
 A two-fold literacy develops, both visual and verbal.
 This “new literacy " is as old as paleolithic cave drawings and as new as computer technology.
 As language-users, humans have two unique characteristics: speech, and marks of meaning.
 Speech begins with babbling.
 Literacy begins with scribbling.
 Scribbles are equipotential: they can become anything: drawing, writing, mathematics, musical notation, computer programming.